httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that in the case of lists, parameterised lists and dictionaries, this has the effect of coalescing all of the values for that field.
 However, for singular items, parsing will fail if more than instance of that header field is present.

 If parsing fails, the entire header field's value MUST be discarded.
-This is intentionally strict, to improve interoperability and safety, and specifications referencing this document MUST NOT loosen this requirement.
+This is intentionally strict, to improve interoperability and safety, and specifications referencing this document cannot loosen this requirement.

 Note that this has the effect of discarding any header field with non-ASCII characters in input_string.